mfelleisen/Santorini/plan.md

 - there are players
 - there is an API for players to interact with the administrator

+Questions:

+- Who needs to know what?
+- What is the common "ontology" "shared data representation and interpretation"?

-Who needs to know what?
-Both the admin and the players need a representation of the basic game entities: a board, the tokens and buildings on the board, etc.
+Both the admin and the players need a representation of the basic game
+entities: a board, the tokens and buildings on the board, etc.

 ### The Board